spagoc/PeppyMeter-4-Linux-desktop/README.md

     ### $ pip install pygame requests
 * Compile peppymeter-start.c, that feeds PeppyMeter named pipe with a PipeWire stream:
     ### $ gcc -Wall pwstream4peppymet.c -o pwstream4peppymet $(pkg-config --cflags --libs libpipewire-0.3) -lm
+  To avoid compilation you can use binary for Ubuntu that is in "Release".

 ## RUN
 * Adapt, make executable and run the shell script: